-During the 2021 growing season, Bayer representatives did not receive any complaint related to MON 810 target pest efficacy.
-As in previous years, a survey has been performed in Spain among Asociación Nacional de Obtentores Vegetales (ANOVE, the National Breeder Association in Spain) member companies commercializing MON 810 maize to have an overview of the farmer complaint schemes (ANOVE, 2021).
-The effectiveness of the system was demonstrated because a total of 788 complaints were received related to any issue with maize seeds, by the companies which are marketing MON 810.
-One complaint was received related to the efficacy of MON 810.
-The complaint initially reported by farmers as poor efficacy performance of MON 810 was subjected to further investigation but it was not related to efficacy on corn borers.
-It was a misunderstanding on variety planted and it was confirmed that the variety was a conventional one.
-The high number of complaints indicate that this communication route is well-established within the farming community.
+During the 2022 growing season, Bayer representatives did not receive any complaint related to MON 810 target pest efficacy.
+As in previous years, a survey has been performed in Spain among the Asociación Nacional de Obtentores Vegetales (ANOVE, the National Breeder Association in Spain) and member companies commercializing MON 810 maize, to have an overview of the farmer complaint schemes (ANOVE, 2022).
+The effectiveness of the system was demonstrated because a total of 614 complaints were received related to any issue with maize seeds or maize cultivation (GM and non-GM).
+Only one complaint was received claiming to be related to the efficacy of MON 810.
+The complaint initially reported by the farmer as poor efficacy performance of MON 810 was further investigated and it was found that the reason for the low efficacy was not related to the MON 810 performance, but to a mixing of MON 810 seeds with conventional maize seeds.
+The high number of complaints received related to maize cultivation in general indicate that this communication route is well-established within the farming community.